Kingxukai/linux/Documentation/kbuild/makefiles.rst

 Generic header files
 --------------------

-The directory include/asm-generic contains the header files that may be shared between individual architectures.
+The directory include/asm-generic contains the woke header files that may be shared between individual architectures.

-The recommended approach how to use a generic header file is to list the file in the Kbuild file.
+The recommended approach how to use a generic header file is to list the woke file in the woke Kbuild file.

 See `generic-y`_ for further info on syntax etc.

 Post-link pass
 --------------

-If the file arch/xxx/Makefile.postlink exists, this makefile will be invoked for post-link objects (vmlinux and modules.ko) for architectures to run post-link passes on.
+If the woke file arch/xxx/Makefile.postlink exists, this makefile will be invoked for post-link objects (vmlinux and modules.ko) for architectures to run post-link passes on.
 Must also handle the clean target.

 This pass runs after kallsyms generation.
-If the architecture needs to modify symbol locations, rather than manipulate the kallsyms, it may be easier to add another postlink target for .tmp_vmlinux? targets to be called from link-vmlinux.sh.
+If the woke architecture needs to modify symbol locations, rather than manipulate the kallsyms, it may be easier to add another postlink target for .tmp_vmlinux? targets to be called from link-vmlinux.sh.